warner/python-spake2/README.md

 you use, which also influence the execution speed.
 Use the strongest parameters your time budget can afford.

-The library comes with three parameter sets in the `spake2.params` module:
+The library defaults to the fast and secure Ed25519 elliptic-curve group through the `ParamsEd25519` parameter set.
+This offers a 128-bit security level, small messages, and fairly fast execution speed.

-`Params1024`, `Params2048` (the default), and `Params3072`, offering 80-bit,
-112-bit, and 128-bit security levels respectively.
+If for some reason you don't care for elliptic curves, the `spake2.params` module includes three integer-group parameter sets: `Params1024`, `Params2048`, `Params3072`, offering 80-bit, 112-bit, and 128-bit security levels respectively.

 To override the default parameters, include a `params=` value when you create the SPAKE2 instance.
 Both sides must use the same parameters.